 Good discipline in schools is essential in ensuring that all pupils can benefit from the opportunities provided by education.
 The government supports Head Teachers in using suspension as a sanction where it is warranted.
-(DFE 'Exclusion from maintained school, Academies and pupil referral units in England 2017').
+(DFE 'Exclusion from maintained school, Academies and pupil referral units in England 2017', updated in 2023).